microsoftgraph/entra-powershell/development-docs/README.md

 ### PowerShell Cmdlet Design Guidelines

-Please check out the [_Cmdlet Best Practices_](./design-guidelines/cmdlet-best-practices.md) document for more information on how to create cmdlets that follow the PowerShell guidelines.
+Please check out the [_Cmdlet Best Practices_][cmdlet-best-practices] document for more information on how to create cmdlets that follow the PowerShell guidelines.

 ### Design Review